octobercms/docs/3.x/element/form/widget-repeater.md

     quote: $/acme/blog/config/fields_quote.yaml
 ```

 Alternatively, the definitions could be specified inline with the repeater.
+If the group key starts with an underscore (`_`) then it will be ignored.

 ```yaml
 groups: